vertelab/odoo-record-keeping/record_keeping/README.rst

 |badge1| |badge2|

-This module adds record-keeping features in attachments.
+This module adds record-keeping features in Odoo.

 **Table of contents**